 The business currently supports me and my husband with an adjusted gross income (AGI) ranging between $65k - $75k per year over the last few years.

-Victor Long (from Shenzhen) started Shenzhen Shibao Jewelry Co., Ltd almost 5 years ago.
+Victor Long (from Shenzhen) started Shenzhen Shibao Jewelry Co., Ltd over 5 years ago.